 A Sweet Retreat

-From The Reeve, there are some great places you can head to and enjoy your time together.
-A short walk away is Debb’s Cuisine on Queen.
+A drive away is Debb’s Cuisine on Queen.
 This would be the perfect place to head for a lunch or dinner on the weekend.
 After lunch, drive to Bains Road Cider Company to sample some of their delicious fruit ciders.
 Finally, you can top off your sweet retreat by heading to The Minga Cafe for a tasty treat before heading back for the evening.

 A Foodie’s Paradise Escape